Sitti Rahma, my mother

 Sheikh Ismail, who was a school superintendent, sent my mother to a boarding school run by the Thomasites in Lanao.
 When the datus of Bayang, Sheikh Ismail’s hometown, heard about it, they surrounded the school and demanded that my mother be released to them immediately.
 The datus did not like the idea that my mother would be classmate to children of slaves.

 My mother’s grandmother wanted to send her granddaughter to the US like the two Tausug princesses who were sent by the American government to the US for studies.
+Her grandmother’s advisers had even chosen the scbool for her – Bryn Mawr College.
 But, the sheikh would not hear of it.
-As a compromise, my mother was sent to a school in Cebu – far from the Mranao datus but not too far from him.
+As a compromise, my mother was sent to a school in Cebu – far from the Mranao datus but not too far from the Sheikh.

 The Heiress and the Lawyer

-The first three Moro lawyers – Macapanton Abbas, Domocao Alonto and Salipada Pendatun vied for my mother’s hand.
+Three of the first Moro lawyers – Macapanton Abbas, Domocao Alonto and Salipada Pendatun vied for my mother’s hand.
 (Alonto and Pendatun later became senators) Her classmates in Cebu, who later became business tycoons, also courted her.

 During the wake of my uncle in 1977, one business tycoon from Cebu told me that when they were younger, he was in love with my mother but would not dare court her because he was intimidated by her riches.